 - December 3, 2019

 Note, we don’t delve too much into the revenue, financing or debt side of things here.
-Our colleagues at the Civic Federation provide greater detail on those.
+Our colleagues at the Civic Federation provide great detail on those.
 Rather, we focus on what the expenditure side tells us about what matters to Mayor Lightfoot and her administration.

 Build a More Affordable Chicago